 Go Green at Hamilton-Wenham

-The Hamilton-Wenham Public Library is a proud recipient of the How Green Is My Library? grant, which awards funds to be spent on web support, collection development, programs and promotions for green living.
+In 2011 the Hamilton-Wenham Public Library was a proud recipient of the How Green Is My Library? grant, which awards funds to be spent on web support, collection development, programs and promotions for green living.
 Our GoGreen pages provide information about green topics of local interest, such as composting, organic food, energy savings and toxins reduction, and provide you with resources that will enable you to go green.

 An Important Press Release…

 GoGreen Library Events

 Special GoGreen Pages

 Library Director’s GoGreen Blog